yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 Well, it may sound like it's the same algorithm for both of them after real understanding the sentence, because the Policy-based still needs to choose the best action based on some values.
 So what's the real difference between two of them?
 There are some explanations as follows:

-1. The action chosen by Policy-based could be continuous, while the action chosen by Value-based can only be discrete.
+1. **The action chosen by Policy-based could be continuous, while the action chosen by Value-based can only be discrete**
+2. * For example,

 The basic principle is that when receiving a reward by tanking an action given a state, we want to increase the probability according to the reward for taking this action when encounter a similar context \(maybe not the same state?\).